Aces Over Europe

 1.01993MS-DOSInitial release

-The game has been discussed in community forums17 and manual preservation efforts continue through Sierra Help18.
+The game has been discussed in community forums19 and modern installer support is available through Sierra Help18.

 Market Reception and Impact